TomixJasina/Horiseon-Task-1/README.md

 I had to meet the following criteria:

--Use sematic HTML elements and use them in correct order -Add 'alt' attributes to imges and icon
+*Use sematic HTML elements and use them in correct order *Add 'alt' attributes to imges and icon
--Make sure that headin attributes fall in sequential order -Give a descriptive title to webpage
+*Make sure that headin attributes fall in sequential order *Give a descriptive title to webpage

 ## Installation